African Man Shot Dead for Breaking Virus Curfew

 His family was issued a “solemn apology” and two police officers issued “disciplinary punishments” for their handling of the matter.

-JOHANNESBURG — More than half of Africa’s 54 countries have closed land, air and sea borders to help prevent the spread of the new coronavirus, according to the Africa Centers for Disease Control and Prevention.
+More than half of Africa’s 54 countries have closed land, air and sea borders to help prevent the spread of the new coronavirus, according to the Africa Centers for Disease Control and Prevention.

 The restrictions are so widespread that concern is rising about getting essential items to desperate people.
 The World Food Program said it had to negotiate a humanitarian corridor before South Africa’s lockdown to allow food aid to flow to other southern African nations.
 Some countries still allow exceptions for cargo or emergency transport.